skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-14-email-aliases-distribution-lists.md

 - Incoming and outgoing messages can be read, stored and archived in the shared mailbox.
 - Shared mailboxes are lacking some of the privileges of a regular Microsoft 365 account, like Unified Messaging and software downloads.

-### Benefits of a shared mailbox

-- Multiple people can monitor email activity.
-- Emails, contacts, and calendars are centralized and visible amongst the group.
-- Emails look like they are coming from the group email, rather than from the individual user.
-- The company can easily monitor and track activities.

-## Email distribution lists

-A distribution list allows an email to be distributed to multiple people at once.
-List members can be both internal or external contacts in your organization.
+## Distribution Lists

+Quickly send emails to multiple recipients, both internal and external, with distribution lists that ensure everyone gets their own copy.
 Unlike a shared mailbox, emails are not centrally stored and accessed.
-Each recipient receives their own copy of the email.
+Each recipient receives their own copy of the email

-## Microsoft 365 groups
+## Microsoft 365 Groups

-Microsoft 365 groups are a newer feature, created to enhance what was possible with distribution lists.
+Enhance collaboration with shared calendars, document sharing, and integration with tools like Teams and Planner, all while maintaining individual participation.
+Microsoft 365 Groups are a newer feature, created to enhance what was possible with distribution lists.

 ### A Microsoft 365 group: